Generic Name: oxyMORphone (ox ee MOR fone)

 Do not stop using Opana suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using Opana.
+Ask your doctor how to avoid withdrawal symptoms when you stop using this medicine.

 Store at room temperature away from moisture, heat, and light.

-Keep track of the amount of medicine used from each new bottle.
-Opana is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Keep track your medicine.
+Oxymorphone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.